 Now, don’t forget to continue on the Holiday Housewalk.
 Next up is The Yellow Cap Cod.
 Sarah is such a talented decorator.
 You’re going to love how she’s decked her halls for the season.
 Head on over and check it out.

 Thank you so much for joining me for all the festive fun today.
 If you want to see more of my home or how I decorate for other seasons, you can find all of my home tours here.
-If you’re on the hunt for more holiday inspiration, click here for those posts.
+If you’re on the hunt for more holiday inspiration and christmas decorations, click here for those posts.

 Happy Holidays to my friends both old and new!